 The Director is the liaison between the Financial Aid Office and the Auditor.
-Specific questions regarding Direct Loan procedures are addressed by the Associate Director.
+Specific questions regarding Direct Loan procedures are addressed by the Associate Director or Loan Specialist.
 Questions regarding disbursements, accounts receivable and Pell Grant reports are initially addressed by the Business Office and then, if needed, by the Director.